Ammar-Alnagar/YAIE/README.md

-# Mini-YAIE: Educational LLM Inference Engine
+# YAIE: Educational LLM Inference Engine

-Mini-YAIE (Yet Another Inference Engine) is an educational project designed to help students and developers understand how modern LLM inference engines work.
+YAIE (Yet Another Inference Engine) is an educational project designed to help students and developers understand how modern LLM inference engines work.
 This implementation is inspired by state-of-the-art systems like SGLang, vLLM, FlashInfer and other efficient inference engines, focusing on continuous batching, radial attention, and FlashInfer-style optimizations.

 ## Table of Contents
 - [Overview](#overview)